Loupau38/Fake-ShapeBot-2.0/operationGraphDoc.md

 - `public` (default : false) : When true, the resulting graph will be sent publicly in the channel the command was executed in.
 Error messages will also be sent publicly if this parameter is set to true.
 - `see_shape_vars` (default : false) : For every shape on the graph, the corresponding shape variable number will be displayed and the shape code associated with every shape variable will be sent via text.
-- `spoiler` (default : false) : Wether or not to mark the resulting image as spoiler
+- `spoiler` (default : false) : Whether or not to mark the resulting image as spoiler
+- `colorblind` (default : false) : Whether or not to draw colorblind patterns on the generated shapes